 1 – Develop the socio-economic capacities of families

 - Establishment of Saving, Credit and Support Groups to provide services to beneficiary families who do not have access to formal financial services.
-The Saving, Credit and Support Groups help create social bonds, provide space to share challenges and solutions and foster participants’ entrepreneurial spirit
+These groups help create social bonds, provide space to share challenges and solutions and foster participants’ entrepreneurial spirit

 - Comprehensive training in financial management and entrepreneurship.

-- Donation of $150 in seed capital to each family in order to launch an economic activity in the field of their choice.
+- Donation of a seed capital to each family in order to launch an economic activity in the field of their choice.

 - Accompaniment of families to develop, diversify and ensure the sustainability of their economic activities.